by SGM Herbert A. Friedman

 Deep Sea Diver Leaflet

 Another cruder leaflet depicts an American soldier and sailor looking seaward as the American fleet is sunk by Japanese aircraft.
+The leaflet is printed on the front only, the back being blank.
 The ocean is labeled Philippine Deep, and the text at the bottom of the leaflet is:

 LAST HOPE FOR RETREAT SHATTERED!